wandb/wandb/README.md

 - No `tensorboard_sync` option, no `from wandb import magic`
 - No wandb.init() context manager
 - Only supported commandline options: login, sweep, agent, controller
-- No code saving support
+- No code saving support for jupyter
 - No resume support
 - No anonymous support